wafflestudio/snuboard-android/README.md

-# onboard-android
+# snuboard-android
-Android of OnBoard Project
+Android of SNUBoard Project